Hedy Lamarr: Final MGM films and loan-outs

-She was reunited with Powell in a comedy The Heavenly Body (1944), then was borrowed by Warner Bros for The Conspirators (1944).
+Lamarr turned down the leading female roles in the 20th Century-Fox film noir Laura and the MGM melodrama Gaslight (both 1944).
+She was reunited with Powell in a comedy The Heavenly Body (1944), then was borrowed by Warner Bros for a top-billed role in The Conspirators (1944), co-starring fellow Austrian actor Paul Henreid.
 This was an attempt to repeat the success of Casablanca (1943), and RKO borrowed her for a melodrama Experiment Perilous (1944).

 Back at MGM Lamarr was teamed with Robert Walker in the romantic comedy Her Highness and the Bellboy (1945), playing a princess who falls in love with a New Yorker.
 It was very popular, but would be the last film she made under her MGM contract.

-Her off-screen life and personality during those years was quite different from her screen image.
-She spent much of her time feeling lonely and homesick.
-She might swim at her agent's pool, but shunned the beaches and staring crowds.
-When asked for an autograph, she wondered why anyone would want it.
-Writer Howard Sharpe interviewed her and gave his impression:

-Hedy has the most incredible personal sophistication.
-She knows the peculiarly European art of being womanly; she knows what men want in a beautiful woman, what attracts them, and she forces herself to be these things.
-She has magnetism with warmth, something that neither Dietrich nor Garbo has managed to achieve.
+She said of the film, "There I am, eight months pregnant, being photographed behind potted palms and in full ball gowns, which fortunately fit the story."

-Author Richard Rhodes describes her assimilation into American culture:
+Biographer Richard Rhodes describes her assimilation into American culture:

 Of all the European émigrés who escaped Nazi Germany and Nazi Austria, she was one of the very few who succeeded in moving to another culture and becoming a full-fledged star herself.
 There were so very few who could make the transition linguistically or culturally.
 She really was a resourceful human being–I think because of her father's strong influence on her as a child.

 Lamarr also had a penchant for speaking about herself in the third person.